 The 1920s saw the construction of the Mill Bay Auto Court (now the Rosebank) to provide temporary rental housing in Mill Bay.
-During this decade as well, access to Mill Bay improved further with ferry service across Saanich Inlet, connecting Mill Bay and Brentwood Bay.
-The service was implemented in 1920 and offered hourly daytime service for many years.
+During this decade as well, access to Mill Bay improved further with implementation of ferry service across Saanich Inlet in 1920, connecting Mill Bay and Brentwood Bay, for many years offering hourly daytime service.
 Since its beginnings, every few years the government would announce plans to shut it down, only to relent in the face of public outcry from residents.
 The ferry still runs today.